Warren Buffet and Bill Gates, two of the world’s richest men, were both interviewed on separate occasions and asked the exact same question.

 43. The Alabaster Girl by Zan Perrion

-Written by master seduction artist Zan Perrion, The Alabaster Girl is part fiction, part poetry, and possibly one of the most powerful seduction manuals ever written.
+Written by master seduction artist Zan Perrion, The Alabaster Girl is part fiction, part poetry, and possibly one of the most powerful seduction manuals ever written and one of the best books for men period.
 Zan’s methods fly in the face of everything that modern pickup artists teach and he prescribes a radical new approach to dating and seduction that is based on authenticity and vulnerability, not gimmicky techniques or canned lines.
+It’s one of the few great books for men that provides an honest and authentic approach to deep relationships and real love.

 44. No More Mr Nice Guy by Dr. Robert Glover

 If you have ever struggled to stand up for yourself, state your intentions with honesty, and go after the things that you want in life, then this is the book for you.
 Dr. Robert Glover is one of the world’s most acclaimed men’s therapists and counselors who has helped countless men reclaim their masculinity and save relationships that other “experts” deemed to be broken.
-This is a classic for a reason.
+This is a classic for a reason and one of the best books for young men struggling with people pleasing patterns and standing up for themselves.

 45. The Way of the Superior Man by David Deida